Getting Started - 5. Adding images and classifying them

 It's easy to add local images to Eagle, you can drag and drop images you want into Eagle to add.

 You can also use "copy and paste", after copying images, you can add images by opening Eagle and pressing Ctrl(⌘) + V to add.

 We have successfully created some images, let's create some folders and classify them!
-We can find "+" button in the folder area of sidebar, click "+" button to create a folder.
+We can find the "+" button in the folder area of the sidebar, click the "+" button to create a folder.